slaveofcode/monorepo-npm-modules-example/README.md

 - Notification (npm module as: @slaveofcode/test-notification)
 - Service Adapter (npm module as: @slaveofcode/test-service-adapter)

+## Auto-release per Project
+The github action will automatically release new npm module version when the version of `package.json` is changed (patch-minor-major), triggered by pushing the commit at `main` branch

 ## Notes for Project
 - remove label `private: true` on `package.json`
 - add custom `.npmrc` to handle local & cloud registry authententication (see the example at `auth/.npmrc`)